PoisotLab/ms_ncbitaxonomy_softwarenote/README.md

 about the lack of a direct match.
 Finally, in order to achieve a good performance even when relying on fuzzy matching, we offer the ability to limit the search to specific parts of the taxonomy database.
-An example of the impact of this feature on the performance of the package is presented below.
+An example of the impact of this feature on the performance of the package is presented in Table 1.

 | Tool              | Lang.    | Library |  CLI  | Local DB | Fuzzy | Case  | Subsets | Ranks | Reference |
 | ----------------- | -------- | :-----: | :---: | :------: | :---: | :---: | :-----: | :---: | --------- |